 Validate with quantitative research.
 Once you have a hypothesis about your key personas, test it with surveys or analytics data.
 Do the behavioural patterns you identified in qualitative interviews show up at scale in your CRM or web analytics?

-Brandfire's customer rewards platform is built to accommodate the complexity that comes from serving multiple personas within the same programme, offering configurable earning rules, reward catalogues, and communications logic that can be tailored by segment.
+Brandfire's customer rewards platform is built to accommodate the complexity that comes from serving multiple personas within the same program, offering configurable earning rules, reward catalogues, and communications logic that can be tailored by segment.

 A close second is building personas from assumptions rather than research.
 Internal teams often believe they know their customers well, but direct customer interviews routinely surface motivations and objections that were not on anyone's radar.
 The humility to test your assumptions is what separates useful personas from expensive fiction.